 What’s the Safest Way To Give My Dog Water?

 The best way to protect your precious canine companion from any potential communal water bowl hazards (or the temptation of drinking from a dirty puddle), is to have a water bottle or collapsible water bowl with you, along with a source of fresh water.
-Thankfully, it’s easy to have one of our favorite dog bowls or water bottles along on your next adventure.
+Thankfully, it’s easy to have one of our best dog bowls or best dog travel water bottles along on your next adventure.

 If you’re not carrying a water bottle or bowl on you, you can stop by a local restaurant or coffee shop and ask for a cup of water that you can give your dog.